-When client Diageo briefed PS21 Madrid, the gin, based on an original Charles Tanqueray recipe, was still under development.
-In Spain's competitive gin market, Tanqueray's penetration had been in decline for some years and it wanted to create an innovative spirit to appeal to new consumers.
+When client Diageo briefed PS21 Madrid, the product, a gin based on an original Charles Tanqueray recipe, was still under development.
+In Spain's competitive market, Tanqueray's penetration had been in decline for some years and it wanted to create an innovative spirit to appeal to new consumers.

 The team knew that the brand needed an idea that would resonate locally.
 It’s common knowledge in Spain that the city of Seville has a special colour.
 In fact, in 1992, musicians Los del Río (who also wrote 'La Macarena') had recorded a song, 'Seville has a Special Colour’ but the song didn’t reveal what that colour was.